MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/faq.md

 ## Is group calling available in Remote Assist?

-Yes, group calling is available starting in the April release of Remote Assist.
+Yes, group calling is available starting in the April release of [!include[pn-remote-assist](../includes/pn-remote-assist.md)].
 Up to 50 people can be on the same video call.

 ## What file formats does the Insert file feature support?